noir-lang/noir/docs/docs/language_concepts/01_functions.md

 #[field(bls12_381)]
 fn foo() -> u32 {
     3
+}
 ```

-If the name is not known to Noir, it will discard the function.
+If the field name is not known to Noir, it will discard the function.
 Field names are case insensitive.